-Description Patients have access to: health care professional trained in early detection and diagnosis of melanoma, including the use of dermatoscopy health care professional trained in surgical skills required to undertake excision and direct closure of in-situ or thin melanoma health care professional trained in triage and referral of patients with lesions of uncertain diagnosis, thicker melanoma and lesions at sites where surgery is difficult. melanoma clinical nurse specialist or nurse who specialises in cancer care to coordinate all aspects of their care.
+Description Patients have access to: health care professional trained in early detection and diagnosis of melanoma, including the use of dermatoscopy health care professional trained in surgical skills required to undertake excision and direct closure of in-situ or thin melanoma health care professional trained in triage and referral of patients with lesions of uncertain diagnosis, thicker melanoma and lesions at sites where surgery is difficult melanoma CNS or nurse who specialises in cancer care to coordinate all aspects of their care between secondary and primary care.
 This health professional should be a member of the MDM.
 Rationale Early detection of melanoma requires differentiating lesions with minor atypical features and/or documented changes from benign lesions.
-Trained health care professionals can detect thinner that is, more favourable prognosis melanomas than the patient or another layperson might be able to detect.
-Where health care professionals are trained in the technique, dermatoscopy improves diagnostic accuracy and reduces removal of benign lesions that do not have suspicious features Swetter et al 2019.
+Trained health care professionals can detect thinner (that is, more favourable prognosis) melanomas than the patient or another layperson might be able to detect.
+Where health care professionals are trained in the technique, dermatoscopy improves diagnostic accuracy and reduces removal of benign lesions that do not have suspicious features (Swetter et al 2019).
 Care coordination intended to improve equitable access to services and resources, improve communication and the transfer of information between services; recognising the complexity of the cancer journey.
 The coordination role includes provision of information and education and acts a single point of contact for patients and their family/whānau.

 Good practice points 3.1.1 In primary health care practices, access to at least one designated primary health care professional trained in the dermatoscopic diagnosis and management of melanoma.
 Practices with solo practitioners who do not have this training should promptly refer patients to a trained clinician.
 3.1.2 Assessment includes family history, ethnicity, history of change, symptoms and the time course of symptoms.
 3.1.3 For the purpose of detecting melanoma, the whole skin surface is examined under good lighting.
 3.1.4 High-quality digital macroscopic and dermatoscopic images of lesions suspicious for melanoma are used to obtain second opinions and for clinicopathological correlation.
-3.1.5 Sequential digital dermatoscopic imaging may be used to detect changes in suspicious flat melanocytic lesions lacking dermatoscopic features of melanoma when monitored short-term that is, over 3 months .
+3.1.5 Sequential digital dermatoscopic imaging may be used to detect changes in suspicious flat melanocytic lesions lacking dermatoscopic features of melanoma when monitored short-term (that is, over 3 months).
 3.1.6 Suspicious raised lesions should be excised and not monitored.
 3.1.7 Health care professionals should not rely solely on the use of automated instruments to diagnose primary melanoma.
 3.1.8 Regional cancer centres employ a melanoma nurse specialist.
 The nurse will have the appropriate training and knowledge to provide patients and their family/whānau information specific to the process involved in diagnosis and treatment of melanoma.
-3.1.9 The nurse provides appropriate strategies to help the patient self- manage their disease.
-3.1.10 Information provided is free, easily accessible and meets the needs of the individual.
-Such information is accurate, unbiased, culturally appropriate and is evidence based practice.
+3.1.9 Information provided is free, easily accessible and meets the needs of the individual.
+Such information is accurate, unbiased, culturally appropriate and is evidence-based practice.

-• Swetter SM, Tsao H, Bichakjian CK, et al. 2019.
+- Cancer Council Australia Melanoma Guidelines Working Party.
+2019.
+Clinical Practice Guidelines for the Diagnosis and Management of Melanoma.
+Sydney: Melanoma Institute Australia.
+URL: https://wiki.cancer.org.au/australia/Guidelines:Melanoma#top (accessed 6 July 2022). - Swetter SM, Tsao H, Bichakjian CK, et al. 2019.
 Guidelines of care for the management of primary cutaneous melanoma.
-Journal of the American Academy of Dermatology 80 1 : 208-50.
+Journal of the American Academy of Dermatology 80(1): 208-50.